 COVID-19 Protocols and Changes – Information for our patients

-Please call your pharmacy if you are in need of medication refills.
-Your pharmacy will contact us to authorize refills.
+Please call your pharmacy if you need medication refills.
+Your pharmacy will contact us to allow refills.

-If you are receiving intravitreal therapy, or eye injections, for an eye condition such as macular degeneration or diabetes, we do consider your visit necessary and encourage you to keep your appointment whenever possible.
-Failure to receive treatment may result in vision loss.
+If you are receiving intravitreal therapy, or eye injections, for an eye condition such as macular degeneration or diabetes, we consider your visit necessary and encourage you to keep your appointment.
+Failure to receive treatment may cause vision loss.
 We are taking additional precautions to ensure your safety during your visit.
-These protocols are outlined below.
+We outline these protocols below.

-Further information about the necessity of your eye injections during the pandemic can be found at the American Academy of Ophthalmology: https://www.aao.org/eye-health/tips-prevention/coronavirus-macular-degeneration-avastin-injection
+You can find further information about the necessity of your eye injections during the pandemic ct the American Academy of Ophthalmology: https://www.aao.org/eye-health/tips-prevention/coronavirus-macular-degeneration-avastin-injection

-If you are experiencing an eye emergency, please call 414-271-2020 and one of our staff members will be able to assist you.
-We are currently offering telehealth visits for some urgent issues, while other urgent problems may require an in-office visit.
-Further information on our telehealth services is provided below.
+If you are experiencing an eye emergency, please call 414-271-2020 and one of our staff members will assist you.

-At this time, we are still filling contact lens orders.
-All contact lens orders will be shipped directly to patients and will not be available for pick up in the office.
+We are still filling contact lens orders.
 Please click here to start your order.
-Most orders will be eligible for free shipping while current stay home restrictions are in place.
+Most orders will be eligible for free shipping.
 If you are using your vision insurance benefits for your order, please call 414-271-2020.
 Be prepared to give our staff your vision insurance and payment information for any remaining balance.
-Orders may also take longer than normal to be processed.
+Orders may also take longer than normal to process.
 Thank you for your cooperation and understanding.

 Hours of Operation

 We are open Monday – Friday from 8am – 5pm.
-All visits are by appointment only.
-Please call to make an appointment before coming to any of our locations.
-We apologize for any inconvenience this causes.
 Our call center will also be open Monday – Friday, and we will continue to have on-call doctor coverage 24 hours a day for emergencies.

 The following protocols are in effect at our offices for all patient appointments